Manvi007/PowerBiReports/README.md

 19) Changing between left outer, full outer and inner joins. - Dino Diets
 20) Apply a filter and a slicer by continent to a list of most-visited websites. - Matrix of Websites
 21) Create a slicer and chart to choose which whale sightings dataset you want to see. - Species Sightings
+22) Create a date, numeric, dropdown and horizontal slicer on a report. - List of Pizzas